 In 2020, during the lockdown, she got interested in the tension between isolation and political collectivity in Sam Melville's letters written in prison.
 In Letters from Attica, the fragmented text is passed on from mouth to mouth, from audience to audience, in public space.

-At the moment, Begüm is continuing to work outdoors on Forest Silent Gathering, a gathering of audiences inside a forest, has premiered in Spring 2022 in a forest in Antwerp and have further presentations in different forests throughout Europe.
+Forest Silent Gathering, a gathering of audiences inside a forest, has premiered in Spring 2022 and will have further presentations in different forests throughout Europe.